Miketuazon/edmBrite/README.md

 # edmBrite

-Welcome to edmBrite, an app that enables users to create events relating to EDM (Electronic Dance Music).
+Welcome to edmBrite, an app that enables users to create, search and attend events relating to EDM (Electronic Dance Music).
 <hr>

 ## Technologies Used